y-jiahao/stock-price-prediction/Merged/README.txt

 "FS8_Team09.pptx" - Powerpoint slide that was used in the video presentation of our project

-Other data files that is used in the ipynb file but excluded due to space limitation :
+External data files that were used in our project :

 "AAPL BAL SHEET.xls" - Balance sheet of Apple to retrieve Total Assets and Total Liabilities from 2009 to 2015